openordu/ordu-ui/src/posts/letter-mission.md

 ## The Solution

-Jane E. Harrison, a Greek Scholar, says **myth is what is '_said_' while ritual is what is '_done_'**, and [Cat Heath](https://seohelrune.com/) describes on her facebook account heathen spell-workings that involve doing a charm act while saying a folk-tale from which the magician has drawn an analogy directly to the outcome.
+Jane E. Harrison, a Greek Scholar, says **myth is what is '_said_' while ritual is what is '_done_'**, and [Cat Heath](https://seohelrune.com/) posts descriptions of heathen spell-workings to her facebook account all which involve doing a charm act while saying or referencing parts of a folk-tale from which the magician has drawn an analogy directly to the outcome.
 Good spell outcomes are likened to the object won in myth, like Indra capturing Soma from the Ashuras, or releasing the rains after slaying Vtra.
 On either side of that is the act of you re-enacting the myth and reciting the myth.

 So this sense of a ritual order, the core of ADF's identity, that involves actions and invocations, and poetry and sometimes music, that opens, offers,